andrewooi924/java-roguelike-game/design-docs/REQ1_DesignRationale.md

 Hence, we use a TreeState enum to keep track of the tree's stage of growth instead.

+### GroundCharacteristic
+The reason for a GroundCharacteristic enum is to check for fertile grounds on the surrounding.
+In the Dirt class (not pictured), the constructor would add the capability of it being FERTILE.
+This way, it would be easy to extend in the future, if we have other types of ground besides dirt that we want to be fertile enough to grow trees on.

 ### Changes from Assignment 1 to Assignment 2
 ### Design of Tree
 It was decided to go with the alternative approach with having separate classes, each extending the "Tree"  class,